usf-cs112-fall2020/usf-cs112-fall2020.github.io/syllabus.md

   - **Make a public post when appropriate.** You can **post anonymously** if you prefer.
 Your classmates will not be able to see your identity for anonymous posts, but instructors will still be able to see your name.
 If you make a private post that should be public, you will be asked to create a new public anonymous post before receiving an answer.

-  - **Do not post code on Piazza.** If you have a question regarding your specific code, please commit and push your code to your GitHub repository and post a link.
-That ensures only those with access to your repository (instructor and teacher assistants) will see your code.
+  - **Do not post code publicly on Piazza.** If you have a question regarding your specific code, please post it as a private post to all instructors.
+This ensures only the instructor and TA will see your code.

   - **Make posts specific to solutions or grades private** to the instructor and teacher assistants.
 This replaces directly emailing the instructor regarding the course.
 If you email the instructor directly, you will be asked to make a private post on Piazza before receiving an answer.